Answers to the most-asked questions about our fellowship

 + Can I get a waiver for the Application Processing fee for the MSc Application?

-Applicants applying as Residential Atlantic Fellows will only be asked to apply for the MSc if they are shortlisted.
+Applicants applying for the Residential Fellows programme will be asked to apply for the MSc only if they are shortlisted.
 All shortlisted applicants will receive a fee waiver.

 + Do I need to provide a full academic transcript or can I just use my degree certificate?